 If Obama-era Biden resided somewhere between a neighborly Dad and a dril tweet, during his election campaign, Biden’s public persona was so staid and buttoned-up it seemed to do nothing to inspire his supporters to memeify him.
 His detractors, on the other hand, easily beat them to it by depicting him as “Creepy Uncle Joe.”
 Although “Sexy Joe Biden” is a whole thing, it never truly reemerged as a meme in the post-Obama era.
 Not even Saturday Night Live could create a parody of Biden that didn’t sink under the weight of Biden’s own perceived blandness.

 The folksy, homespun Biden who calls out “malarkey” and claims to have told Vladimir Putin he has no soul isn’t a persona that easily lends itself to a political meme culture that now, more than ever, relies on layers of irony.
-Biden’s longest-running pop culture image, that of an older gent enjoying a vanilla cone, barely offers a counter to the hyper-aggressive “America, fuck yeah!” vibes of the average Trump meme.
+Biden’s longest-running pop culture image, that of an older gent enjoying a vanilla cone, barely offers a counter to the hyper-aggressive “America, fuck yeah!” vibes of, for example, the average Trump meme, or Trump’s own digital trading cards.
 Like Biden himself, it’s everything Trump and his memes are not.

 Still, during the Biden administration, the relatively innocuous public image that boosted his relatability with voters seems to have worked in his favor.
 Biden has committed to staying out of the limelight and getting work done mostly behind the scenes, allowing for the rejuvenation of his public image.
 Enter: popular memes that turn him into his own polar opposite, e.g., an aggressive, red-eyed, one-man army/supergenius.
 It was probably inevitable that internet culture weaponized in his favor would originate from — where else? — the far right.